rikkijprince/rikkijprince.github.io/publications/publications.md

   </p>
   <b>If you are an EFL student...</b> (learning English as a foreign language)...
   <br>
-  My <a href="/readers/">graded readers for English learners</a> will improve your vocabulary and comprehension skills.
+  <a href="/readers/">Graded readers for English learners</a> will improve your vocabulary and comprehension skills.
   <br>
   <b>If you study or work in a scientific or technical field ...</b> this is essential reading for you:
   <br>